etihwo/libiec61850/README.md

+This repository is not updated any more, please refer to https://codeberg.org/etihwo/libiec61850

 # README libIEC61850

 This file is part of the documentation of **libIEC61850**.
 More documentation can be found online at http://libiec61850.com.